Cadillac Seville: Third generation (1986–1991)

-The STS interior had a 12-way power front seat, manual articulating front seat headrests, center front armrest with cassette and coin/cup storage console trimmed in ultrasoft leather, netted map pockets, rear bucket seats with integral headrests, center rear console and rear storage compartment, leather-wrapped front and rear door trim panels, door pull straps and overhead pull straps, high-gloss elm burl real wood appliques on door trim panels and switch plates, horn pad and bar, instrument panel and front and rear consoles, floor carpet (marketed as Beechwood Thaxton carpet) and a decklid liner in tara material with STS logo.
+The STS interior had a 12-way power front seat, manual articulating front seat headrests, center front armrest with cassette and coin/cup storage console trimmed in ultrasoft leather, netted map pockets, rear bucket seats with integral headrests, center rear console and rear storage compartment, leather-wrapped front and rear door trim panels, door pull straps and overhead pull straps, high-gloss elm burl real wood appliques on door trim panels and switch plates, horn pad and bar, instrument panel and front and rear consoles, floor carpet (marketed as "Beechwood Thaxton" carpet) and a decklid liner in tara material with an STS logo.
 Other standard STS features included automatic door locks, illuminated driver and passenger side visor vanity mirrors, illuminated entry system, rear window defogger, a theft-deterrent system, and trunk mat.

-Four exterior colors were available for the STS in 1989: White Diamond, Sable Black, Black Sapphire, or Carmine Red.
+Four exterior colors were available for the STS in 1989: White Diamond, Sable Black, Black Sapphire and Carmine Red.
 1,893 Seville Touring Sedans (STS) were produced for the 1989 model year.
 The first models were leftovers from the Cars and Concepts run of the 1988 production year with the special sticker located on the lower part on the inside of the driver's door.
 These were produced prior to December 1988 for the 1989 production year and are rare.
-The last 6 digits of these VIN numbers would be below 808000.
+The last six digits of these VIN numbers would be below 808000.
 As with the 1988 model, a special 3.25" x 2" black/silver chrome label was affixed to the lower inside area of the driver-side front door by Cars and Concepts identifying it as one of the original STS models.

 In 1990, the Seville received a new fuel injection system, increasing horsepower to 180.
 Front park lamps were no longer fender-mounted with any Cadillac model, and the STS was further modified, receiving revised side and rear body color fascias as well as dual exhaust outlets with bright stainless outlets, a larger STS trunk script, standard Teves anti-lock braking system with rear discs, and 16-inch machine finished alloy wheels on Goodyear Eagle GT+4 tires.
 A driver's side airbag was also added to Seville and STS.
 While the engine was the same as used in regular Seville models, the transmission had a special final drive ratio of 3.33:1 for better acceleration.
-The 1990 STS also received its own body designation of 6KY69 and prices started at $36,320.
+The 1990 STS also received its own body designation of 6KY69, and prices started at $36,320.
 1990 STS production totaled 2,811 vehicles.

 There were no body changes in 1991, and the V8's displacement increased to 4.9-liter and featured a 4T60E electronically controlled transmission.
 The new V8 no longer used the A.I.R. system and additional refinements to the internals increased horsepower to 200.
 The only change to the STS was the removal of the rear bucket seats for a full-width bench and new front seats with larger side bolsters taken from the prior year's Eldorado Touring Coupe.
-2,206 STS were produced.
+2,206 STS vehicles were produced.